ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 between the Client and Origin.
 - Issuance context: The interactions and set of information shared between the Client, Attester, and Issuer.
+- Attestation context: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of the Client.

 # Architecture